0R0bin/Python-OC-Lettings-FR/doc/source/usage_guide.rst

 Lettings Main Page
 ------------------
+Use Case : The user wants to see all lettings

 Here you can see the list of registred lettings

 You can click on a letting to enter his details